-Complaints involving an imminent threat to public health and safety or the environment are investigated immediately.
+The Commission immediately investigates public complaints involving an imminent threat to public health and safety, or the environment.
 Other pollution-related complaints are investigated within 24 hours.
 Complaints not involving pollution are investigated within 72 hours.
-Appendix E details the Commission's procedures following receipt of a complaint.
+Appendix E details the Commission's procedures following receipt of a public complaint made to Field Operations.

-Table 1: Fiscal year 2021 formal complaints by the Commission's Oil and Gas Division Field Operations
+Table 1: Fiscal year 2022 formal complaints by the Commission's Oil and Gas Division Field Operations